-The Hayes School of Music requires students complete the following courses and proficiencies prior to student teaching: all music theory courses, all required instrumental and vocal methods courses, two conducting courses, and the piano proficiency.
+The Hayes School of Music requires students complete the following courses and proficiencies prior to student teaching: all music theory courses, all required instrumental and vocal methods courses, two conducting courses, music teaching practicum, and the piano proficiency.
+These courses must be passed with a grade of "C" or better ("C-" for MUS 1001/1007, 1002/1008, 2001/2007, 2002/2008).